mxro/maxrohde-web/content/Drafts/Why You Should Become an Engineering Leader (or Not).md

 You are probably reasonably happy being a software engineer.
 Coding is often fun and rewarding.

-Many engineers are promoted to leadership positions only to find out that they hate it and end up in a [career dead end](https://www.infoq.com/presentations/hands-on-coding-managers/).
+Many engineers are promoted to leadership positions only to find out that they don't enjoy it and end up in a [career dead end](https://www.infoq.com/presentations/hands-on-coding-managers/).
 Often, the better you are at coding, the more you love it, the more likely it is that you won't enjoy being a leader.

 Being a good and effective leader, especially in this day and age, is incredibly difficult.
 Thus I recommend that you carefully weigh your reasons why you want to become a leader.